Awnead/Chrismess/REEDME.md

 ## Day 3 Homework

-* In addition to building a list item and adding it to the DOM (as we are now), also store each spell in the array.
+* In addition to building a list item and adding it to the DOM (as we are now), also store each flick in the array.

 ### Bonus Credit